Hard skills vs. soft skills

 Accessibility Team Management

-Now that you know the difference between soft and hard skills, it’s time to analyze which ones need to be added to your organization.
-And what to do next?
+Now that you know the difference between soft and hard skills, it’s time to analyze which ones your organization needs, and start planning your next steps.

 How to develop hard and soft skills?